Compare car insurance for business use

-If you search for cover through GoCompare you'll be asked what you use your vehicle for and the options will be:
+If you search for cover through GoCompare, you'll be asked what you use your vehicle for.
+The options will be:

 - Social including commuting: Covers social use plus commuting to a single, permanent place of work

-- Commercial travelling: Covers social use and also using the vehicle for commercial travel, for example delivering goods or door-to-door sales.
-As there are different definitions of commercial travelling, you should check with the insurance company before you buy
+- Commercial travelling: Covers social use, and also using the vehicle for commercial travel; for example delivering goods or door-to-door sales.
+As there are different definitions of commercial travelling, you should check with the insurance company before you decide

-The quotes you see on the results page will reflect the sort of use you've said the vehicle will be put to.
+When comparing car insurance, the quotes you're given will reflect the sort of use you've said the vehicle will be put to.

-There's no getting away from the fact that your car insurance premiums will be higher if you state that you use your vehicle for work.
+There's no getting away from it, your car insurance premiums will be higher if you state that you use your vehicle for work.